 NAIDOC Week is a celebration held across Australia to highlight the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 This year’s theme, ‘Because of her, we can’, celebrates Aboriginal women and the essential role these women play in their families and communities.

 Tania Harris is a proud Aboriginal woman from Queensland.
-She is a mother, career woman and a carer to her 18-year-old daughter Lisa, who has cerebral palsy.
+She is a mother, career woman and support network to her 18-year-old daughter Lisa, who has cerebral palsy.

 Sitting in her backyard, feeling the crisp, cool air and the light rain drizzling down the patio bricks, Tania explains what disability means to her.

 Tania is an Aboriginal Consumer Engagement Coordinator for the Health Consumers’ Council and she commented on how different this year’s theme had been for the community.